MaruthiMohanReddyPutha/Machine-Learning/LeToR using Linear Regression/README.md

-# Learning to Rank using Linear Regression
+# Learning to Rank (LeToR) using Linear Regression